Yord/shargs/README.md

 {
   errs: [
     {
-      code: 'CommandRequired',
+      code: 'SubcommandRequired',
-      msg:  'No command found.
-Please use at least one command!',
+      msg:  'No subcommand found.
+Please use at least one subcommand!',
       info: {...}
     }
   ]